Plumbing and Septic Systems

 |

-Adding to your septic system |
+Adding new loads to your septic system |

 You must apply for a Sewage Disposal System Review for any building additions, renovations or new buildings as you may be adding loading on to your septic system.
+New loading can be a result of adding square footage, bedrooms or new plumbing fixtures.
 You will also need a review if your local municipal building department asks you to get our comments for a new shed, pool or garage to ensure you are not constructing on the septic system.
+This may also include applications for short term accommodation rental units to determine occupant loading if requested by the municipality.
 Please noteIn your application for a review, you should include a copy of the septic system permit or installation record issued when your septic system was installed and a copy of the proposed plans and existing plans.
 If you do not have your permit or installation record, we will search our files.
 If none are found, you may be required to contact a septic installer or engineer to provide a report by excavating the existing sewage system.
 Fee$225 |

 Search for a septic system permit |